null-open-security-community/swachalit/doc/developer-guide-docker-compose.md

 1. Admin User
 2. Normal User

-Credentials are available available in `db/seed.rb`
+Credentials are available available in `db/seed.rb` or read `Accessing Application` section in this document.

 To drop all data and re-populate seed data: